 Sym004 was the first product candidate from Symphogen's oncology pipeline to enter the clinic.
-Sym004 targets the human cancer antigen EGFR (epidermal growth factor receptor) and is being developed by our licensee Merck KGaA, who obtained exclusive world-wide license rights to the product in September 2012.
+Sym004 targets the human cancer antigen EGFR (epidermal growth factor receptor).

 The Sym004 product is a mixture of two synergistic full-length anti-EGFR antibodies, which bind to two separate non-overlapping epitopes on EGFR.

 The combination has a unique mechanism of action, which leads to sustained growth inhibition of cancer cells.
 Sym004 has proven to be superior to available monoclonal antibodies in several established animal models and has shown promising results in early human clinical trials.

 Preclinical studies with Sym004 conducted in a series of in vitro and in vivo xenograft models have demonstrated its superior efficacy in a variety of EGFR-expressing solid tumors.
 Symphogen believes that the unique mechanism of action and differentiated profile of Sym004 may enable the drug to compete effectively against both antibody and small molecule competitors in a variety of tumor types and across multiple clinical applications.